 - Degree and type of treatments (if any).

-- Color, clarity, cut, carat weight.
+- Colour, clarity, cut, and carat weight.

 - Origin (if determinable).

-Common terms you’ll see regarding treatments:
+Standard terms you'll see regarding treatments:

 - None: No enhancements detected (very rare).